Uc3m RoboticsLab and their Robotics Projects

 After this project, the proposed system will work on different domains of high societal and economic impacts.
 Its main application is for trench-less construction of subterranean small-diameter and highly curved tunnels for water & amp; gas pipes and telecoms cables

 Robo-Spect: Robotic system with intelligent vision and control for tunnel structural inspection and evaluation

 The Robo-Spect project, which was successfully finished last year, consists on a robot for tunnel inspection processes, up until now performed manually by qualified operators.
 With Robo-Spect, many uncomfortable or even dangerous activities such as working among dust and absolutely no light environments or exposition to toxic substances are done by robots that can give an objective and quality inspections by collecting different types of data.

-The developed robot, integrates different robot control, machine learning, sensing and computer vision technologies resulting in a robotic system that automatically scans the intrados for potential defect and detects and measures radial deformation in the cross-section, distance between parallel cracks and open joints (everything with milimetric accuracy) that can affect the tunnel stability and could result in a tunnel collapse.
+The developed robot, integrates different robot control, machine learning, sensing and computer vision technologies resulting in a robotic system that automatically scans the intrados for potential defect and detects and measures radial deformation in the cross-section, distance between parallel cracks and open joints (everything with millimetric accuracy) that can affect the tunnel stability and could result in a tunnel collapse.

-In sum, Robot-Spec allows an automatic, reliable and quick assessment of the structural condition and safety of a tunnel.
+In sum, Robot-Spec allows an automatic, reliable, and quick assessment of the structural condition and safety of a tunnel.